-In 2014 the City received a complaint from a different neighbouring resident alleging that loud vehicles were coming to and from the subject lot between the hours of midnight and 5:00am.
-At this time it was not determined which of the tenancies that this complaint was in relation to.
+In 2014 the City received a complaint from a different neighbouring resident alleging that loud vehicles were coming to and from the subject premises between the hours of midnight and 5:00am.
 In March 2016 the City received complaints from two neighbouring residents in relation to noise and pollution from the strata tenancies at Nos.
 404, 408 and 410 Newcastle Street impacting the adjoining residential properties.